 - A cushion of two extra monthly payments

 - An extra $50

-Let’s say your property taxes are re-assessed or your mortgage premiums are re-adjusted.
-If the amount you need to pay goes up, the mortgage lender may increase your escrow payments to ensure that you have enough in your account to cover your payments.
-If the amount you need to pay goes down, your payments may go down (and you may even get a refund!).
+Let’s say your property taxes are reassessed or your mortgage premiums are readjusted, and the amount you need to pay goes up.
+Your mortgage lender may increase your escrow payments to ensure there’s enough money in your account to cover your new payments.

 Opting Out of Escrow

-If you’d prefer to not make an escrow payment, there are circumstances where you can choose to opt-out.
+But if you’d prefer to not make an escrow payment, there are circumstances where you can choose to opt out.
 This will make your monthly mortgage payment lower, but you’ll have to make separate payments for property taxes and homeowners insurance.